If you’ve been wondering whether it’s worth using Facebook Ads in 2023, it’s still a solid ‘Yes’.

 “If you can stop people from scrolling for a fraction of a second, you stand a better chance of them engaging with your ad.”

-In short, to really win at Facebook marketing in 2022 and beyond, you need to make sure your images and your content stop people in their tracks.
+In short, to really win at Facebook marketing, you need to make sure your images and your content stop people in their tracks.

 3. Embrace video